After spreading false claims, Michigan Republican wants to register, fine fact-checkers: ‘You better be right’

 In recent weeks, Maddock has been stoking suspicion against fact-checkers on his social media accounts.

-In April, he posted a photo of himself wearing a shirt that said “Goolag” in the same font as the Google logo.
+In April, he posted a photo of himself wearing a shirt that said “Goolag” in the same style as the Google logo.
 He asked his followers if they were tired of fact-checkers “only body-checking conservatives” and suggested that the public was in the dark about who was fact-checking politicians’ claims.

 “Don’t we deserve to know who they are?” he wrote.